16 of the 22 Natural Colors

 Both the alpaca and the llama have soft padded feet that are gentle to the pastures.
 Their method of grazing is such that they eat only the tops of the grasses, leaving the root systems fully intact, providing healthy regrowth and management of the acreage.
 They have require minimal fencing, have few predators and can offer the community surrounding it, many great long-term pleasures.

-Recently, a television program, The View featured a short piece about alpacas that may be fun for you to watch!
+A television program, The View once featured a short piece about alpacas that may be fun for you to watch!

 Since ancient times, the South American Andes Mountains have been the ancestral home to the prized alpaca.
 Their fleece was cherished by members of the Incan civilization (referred to as "The Fiber of the Gods"), and their graceful herds of alpaca roamed century, Spanish conquistadors killed a large part of both the Incan and alpaca populations, forcing the retreating survivors to seek refuge in the high mountain plains known as the Altiplano.